 These lines need to be placed in your

-script for the Readline utility used by Bash (as well as several other
+the Readline utility used by Bash (as well as several other applications) and

 This is incredibly useful for retrieving commands you’ve used previously and makes a huge difference to your productivity.
 For instance, to find a previous SSH command from a few days ago, simply type “ss” and press up a few times.
 This will allow you to browse through all your previous ssh… commands until you find the right one - you never need to use more than 4 or 5 keystrokes to retrieve any previous command.
 If your cycling through too many commands to find the right one, type in a few more characters to refine the search.